algm/fiction-kit/templates/commands/chat.md

 ### 3. Load Character Context

+**Navigation Setup**:
+- Consult `STORY_DIR/navigation-guide.md` to locate character files
+- **Single source of truth**: Character profiles live in `characters/[name].md` only

 If a character is specified:
-- Read `STORY_DIR/characters/[name].md`
+- Read `STORY_DIR/characters/[name].md` (authoritative source for all character information)
-- Load voice notes, personality, speech patterns
+- Load voice notes, personality, speech patterns (from Dialogue & Voice section)
-- Note relationships to other characters
+- Note relationships to other characters (link to other character files if referenced)
-- Load wound, lie, truth for psychological depth
+- Load wound, lie, truth for psychological depth (from Psychology section)
+- **Cross-reference world elements**: If character background references events or locations, load from `world/events/[event].md` or `world/world-bible.md#key-locations`

 If no character specified:
 - Read PREMISE_FILE for character overview